“It was a time of serenity and pure joy sharing such private and intimate moments.”

 "I knew she wanted us to be with her when the end was near."

 Harriet Warshaw brings to TCP over thirty-five years of management experience in both the public and private sectors including senior positions at The Boston Hospital for Women, New England Baptist Hospital, Genzyme Corporation and the New England Healthcare Institute.
-In addition she has held elected office in the Town of Wellesley, Ma including 10 years on the Wellesley Board of Health and 9 years as a member of the Wellesley Board of Selectmen.
+She is the former Executive Director of TCP, and now serves as Faculty.
+In addition, she has held elected office in the Town of Wellesley, MA including 10 years on the Wellesley Board of Health and 9 years as a member of the Wellesley Board of Selectmen.
 She has served on numerous commissions and boards including chairing Combine Jewish Philanthropies’ Commission on Caring and Social Justice and as President of Temple Beth Elohim, Wellesley, MA Board of Trustees.